 - a.
 Department heads shall arrange vacation schedules and limit vacation selections in a manner designed to maintain city services.
 Factors such as expected workload, staff size, amount of vacation time due each employee, availability of other types of leave, and other elements shall be considered when scheduling vacation periods and approving selections. - b.
 Department heads shall have the right, by reason of the demands of conducting operations for the general welfare of the city, to designate the periods during which an employee may take a vacation.
 In the case of conflict in schedules, seniority in the division will govern.
-However, in every instance, proper staffing of the operations must take precedence over all other considerations in scheduling vacations.

-- c.
-Requests to schedule vacations will not be urreasonably refused. - d.
+However, in every instance, proper staffing of the operations must take precedence over all other considerations in scheduling vacations. - c.
+Requests to schedule vacations will not be unreasonably refused. - d.
 1. An employee entitled to two weeks of vacation may take no more than five (5) separate vacation periods during any calendar year, without the written permission of his department head. - 2.
-An employee entitled to more than two weeks of vacation may take no more than five (5) single-day vacation periods and must take his remaining vacation in one-week segments; this requirement may be waived with the written permission of his department head. - 3.
-Refusal to grant waivers from these limits shall not be grievable. - e.
+An employee entitled to more than two weeks of vacation may take no more than five (5) single-day vacation periods and must take his remaining vacation in one-week segments; this requirement may be waived with the written permission of his department head. - Refusal to grant waivers from these limits shall not be grievable.

+- e.
 Vacations must be taken between January 1st and December 31st. - f.
 In order to be eligible for vacation leave with pay, an employee must be in full-pay status and completed months or years of service must be continuous.
 The number of months or years of continuous service shall be determined as of the most recent date of employment or first day of work as a full time employee in the bargaining unit. - g.
-An official holiday occurring during an employee's vacation leave period shall not be counted as a day of vacation leave. - h.
+An official holiday occurring during an employee's vacation leave period shall not be counted as a day of vacation leave.
+An employee may not cancel a vacation day and elect to work a holiday when a holiday falls within any of his previously approved vacation periods. - h.
 Department heads will submit a vacation schedule of their employees to the city administrator not later than April 1st of each year. - i.
 Employees may request a change of vacation schedule by submitting a request to the department head at least five (5) days in advance and in accordance with all the provisions of this policy - j.
 Employees may receive advance payments of salary prior to scheduled vacation, providing sufficient notification is given to the City Treasurer's Office. - k.
-An employee on leave of absence without pay, on layoff or on extended sick leave shall not earn or accrue vacation leave. - 1.
-In case of discharge, dismissal, or voluntarily leaving the city's employ in good standing, the employee's vacation will be prorated from the first of the year.
+An employee on leave of absence without pay, on layoff or on extended sick leave shall not earn or accrue vacation leave. - I. In case of discharge, dismissal, or voluntarily leaving the city's employ in good standing, the employee's vacation will be prorated from the first of the year.
 In the event of an employee's death, unused vacation for the year shall be paid to his/her estate.